 QUESTION: Why is a cup of coffee 6 ounces instead of 8 ounces?
 I’m sitting here looking at my measuring cup and it clearly says 8 ounces, so I don’t get it. – Devin E.

-Not all of the coffee maker manufacturers have adapted to the 6 cup standard, many opting for a four or five ounce serving size.
+Not all of the coffee maker manufacturers have adapted to the 6-ounce cup standard, many opting for a four or five ounce serving size.
 The reason for this is to pad the numbers of their products a bit.
 Instead of offering you a coffee maker that makes eight cups of coffee, they choose to reduce their cup size and call the same sized machine with the same sized carafe a 12 cup coffee maker to sell more units.

 Wouldn’t you be more apt to purchase a 12 cup coffee maker before you would purchase an eight cup coffee maker for the same price?
 Well, if you do your research, you might be able to spot a coffee maker or two that offers a carafe which claims to hold more cups without actually holding more coffee.
 There is a lot of competition when it comes to coffee makers, and companies will do whatever they think will give them an edge on the market.

-So, if you have a coffee maker that makes 96 ounces of coffee, you will need 16-32 tablespoons of coffee depending on how strong you like your brew in order to make the full 96 ounces.
+So, if you have a drip coffee maker that makes 96 ounces of coffee, you will need 16-32 tablespoons of coffee grounds depending on how strong you like your brew in order to make the full 96 ounces.
 You can figure out the math by dividing 96 by 6.
 The result is 16, so there are 16 six-ounce servings in a 96 ounce carafe.
 Therefore, you will need 16 to 32 tablespoons to equal one to two tablespoons for each cup.

-If your coffee maker holds 92 fluid ounces, you may want to only pour in 90 ounces of water, or 84 ounces of water instead of filling it up, so that you are using a multiple of 6, instead of a number that is not divisible by six, and therefore complicates the measurements.
+If your coffee pot holds 92 us fluid ounces, you may want to only pour in 90 ounces of water, or 84 ounces of water instead of filling it up, so that you are using a multiple of 6, instead of a number that is not divisible by six, and therefore complicates the measurements.

 Drinking coffee comes with a lot of health benefits, but consuming too much coffee can have a negative effect on your health.
 Coffee is a strong source of caffeine, a stimulant that can increase focus and keep you awake, but when consumed in large amounts, it can cause nervousness, anxiety, and insomnia.